Ande404/Hybrid-Causal-XAI-For-NIDs/step2_causal_discovery/Understanding our Casual Results.md

 ### **Image 1: Final Causal Graph (20 edges)**

 This is your **"cause-and-effect map"** of network attacks.
-Let me decode it:
+Let's decode it:

 #### **The Colors Mean:**